 Unlike regular static stretching, a fascial stretch therapist treats both sides of your body differently, based on her assessment of your needs.

-Fascial Stretch Therapy is calming, soothing, and pain-free
+Fascia Stretch Therapy is calming, soothing, and pain-free

 Running is a high-impact endeavor, and many of the treatments for running-related issues can be painful.
 FST calms the nervous system, relaxes the body, and is pain-free, all the while producing incredible results.

-Fascial Stretch Therapy can address specific running issues and injuries
+Fascia Stretch Therapy can address specific running issues and injuries

 While not a medical therapy program, your FST therapist can work with physical therapists to help resolve common running issues, including plantar fasciitis, sciatica, piriformis syndrome, and other gait-related injuries.